Andon

 This board would be displayed on the production line or in an easy to view place for all process operators and supervisors to see easily.

-Andon Signal examples
+Andon Signals examples

 Andon signals can come in different forms, sizes and display a wide variety of information or statuses but serve the same purposes which is to convey information in a visual manner to alert production staff and supervisors to take action or understand what is happening in the production line very quickly.